 Your Canton Electrical Experts

-Beck Electric Company is an experienced electric company that has been serving the Canton, OH area since 2007.
+Beck Electric, Generators & Plumbing is an experienced electric company that has been serving the Canton, OH area since 2007.
 Our service offers are extensive and range from both residential and commercial generators and electric services to smart home technology installations.
 We even have an electric car charging station.
 Let us help keep your belongings safe from electrical hazards.
 Our surge protection services keep your electronics safe during storms and power outages.
 Call us today and we’ll be glad to provide you with more information.